The end of the American Civil War–Appomattox Court House–The Last Seven Days–Part 4

 Lee’s at Farmville on the morning of April 7th—and then north at Sheppards and Curdsville.
 Grant arrives at Farmville on the night of April 7th.
 Image Source: Google Maps–I’ve put in the legends.

 The next morning, April 7th, Lee went to Farmville (on the Southside Railroad, just west of Burkeville) just before the Union Army got there, and managed to find rations for his men.
 But the respite was brief, and he turned northward into the country.
-He had already sent a message to Jefferson Davis—his first direct communication since they all fled from Richmond—that he would have to surrender.

 Even so, Lee moved on.